Kar3rraN03/ticket-lifecycle/README.md

 <img src="https://i.imgur.com/Ru5YmJM.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-After updating the priority level we have to assign the ticket to a team member.For this ticket we're assigning it to Jane Doe.
+Next step is updating the priority level we have to assign the ticket to a team member.For this ticket we're assigning it to Jane Doe.
 </p>
 <br />